Size9 to 12 inches (22.9-30.5 cm)

 - “Least Concern” on the IUCN Red List.

-- Faces population declines due to river pollution and human consumption.
+- Faces population declines due to river pollution.

 - Subspecies include Suwanee and hieroglyphic river cooters.